mounirabbary/ev3-line-follower-can-search/README.md

 Aim to the window center and approach slightly

 Return to the start pose using encoders and resume line following

-Interruptibility: during scanning, if any color sensor detects the line again, the scan stops and the robot immediately returns to line-follow mode.
+✅ Interruptibility: during scanning, if any color sensor detects the line again, the scan stops and the robot immediately returns to line-follow mode.

-🎛️ Parameters (Tuning Guide)

-Line Following
+Line Following (list)

 baseline: base motor duty cycle (higher = faster, less stable)